The U.S. government’s Paycheck Protection Program (PPP) was updated on Dec. 27, 2020.

 Loans were extended in amounts up to $10 million for 2-year terms at 1% interest, with the first payment deferred for 6 months.
 Loan forgiveness was available if proceeds were used for payroll costs and other designated operating expenses in the 8 weeks after loan origination.

 The CARES Act 2 update passed in December includes some new stimulus bill details which extend the PPP program with certain amendments.
 The second round of PPP funding earmarks up to $284 billion for job retention and certain other expenses through March 31, 2021.
-Notably, it includes provisions which allow eligible existing (First Draw) PPP borrowers to apply for Second Draw PPP Loans.
+Notably, it includes provisions that allow eligible existing (First Draw) PPP borrowers to apply for Second Draw PPP Loans.

 Major PPP loan second round updates include: